OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 On November 15, we held our own virtual conference in the form of SHIPPED23.

-SHIPPED23 featured talks covering many aspects of software delivery, from concepts and best practices, to Octopus itself.
+SHIPPED23 featured talks covering many aspects of software delivery, from concepts and best practices to Octopus itself.
 Our talks included:

 - Accelerating software delivery at scale
 - What's new for Octopus and what's on the roadmap